kartikwar/starter-hugo-academic/content/publication/1/index.md

 publication_types: ["0"]

 # Publication name and optional abbreviated publication name.
-publication: Under Review at *Journal of Marketing Research*
+publication: Revision invited for 2nd round review at *Journal of Marketing Research*
-publication_short: Under Review at *Journal of Marketing Research*
+publication_short: Revision invited for 2nd round review at *Journal of Marketing Research*

 abstract: ""